hadesrofl/oaltl/README.md

 mvn package
 ```

-The runnable jar will be in the directory *target/*
+The runnable jar will be in the directory *target/* as OALTL-X.X.X.jar